 It can be really easy to just focus on the WHAT will happen when they start school that we can forget to explain the WHY!

 Helping your child to understand exactly why things work the way they do at school and why they have to follow certain rules is an important part of helping them to adjust.

 Explaining to your child why they need to go to school in the first place is a key step here.
 This may seem obvious but the language we use around this will have a big impact on the extent to which they embrace this change.
 Focus on the positive aspects of school life, such as that they’ll make friends, learn lots of cool new things, etc, rather than, ‘you need to go to school so Mummy can work’ or ‘everyone goes to school’.

 5. Be kind to yourself

-We have all been through a rollercoaster of emotions as parents and carers over the last 18 months.
-Whether that has been job uncertainty, health concerns or just the feelings of fear and worry that the pandemic and cost of living crisis have brought.
+We have all been through a rollercoaster of emotions as parents and carers over the last two years.
+Whether that has been job uncertainty, health concerns, or just the feelings of fear and worry that the pandemic and cost of living crisis have brought.
 Sending children to school for the first time will come with a variety of emotions for us all.
 Maybe you’re not sure about sending your little one into a school?
 Maybe you are looking forward to getting a routine back?

 Wherever you are on this, it is important to talk about your emotions with a partner, friend or family member too.
 The thing to remember is that however, you are feeling – it is OK.
 There is no such thing as ‘right’ or ‘wrong’ feelings when it comes to your little one starting school.
 Acknowledging that and taking the time to look after yourself is super important.
 Self-care is healthcare!
 Looking after yourself and taking time for you is not selfish – it is critical to help you continue being the awesome parent or carer that you are.

 Children pick up on lots of little clues about how we as parents or carers are feeling – and they use this information to glean how they should be feeling.
 If we look worried, they pick up on this and start worrying too!